What is Electric Power?

 Voltage and current are two fundamental electrical circuit parameters.
 However, only voltage and current are not enough to express an electrical circuit element’s behaviour.
-Essentially, we need to understand how much electrical power a circuit element can manage.
+Essentially, we need to understand how much electric power a circuit element can manage.
 We have all seen that an electric lamp of 60 watts provides less light than an electric lamp of 100 watts.
 When we pay electric bill for the consumption of electricity, we effectively pay the electric power charges for a particular period of time.
 To analyze an electrical circuit or network, the calculation of electrical power is therefore quite crucial.

 Electric Power is the rate of energy that an electrical element supplies or consumes over time.